 So don’t deprive yourself of comfort food as the thermometer drops and we face Blue Monday next week.
 Why not try making some chilli with turkey mince for starters?
 Serve it with basmati or brown rice rather than garlic bread.
 It’s tasty, warming and low-fat.
 You don’t need a whole new you – just a slightly better, healthier version of the old one!

 That sounds like a not very creative advertising strapline doesn’t it?
 But British Egg Week seems as good a time as any to blow the nutritional trumpet for eggs, a food I think we often take for granted or overlook.
 Many people seem to think that eggs are either fattening or bad for you, or both, but nothing could be further from the truth.
 Let’s put both of those rumours to bed right now, because eggs are fab!

 Firstly, eggs are not fattening.
 A medium egg has less than 100 calories and is very low in fat.
-A couple of boiled or poached eggs with some wholemeal toast makes a really filling breakfast or lunch – just don’t go mad with the butter!
+A couple of boiled or poached eggs with some wholemeal toast makes a really filling breakfast or lunch.
 They’re also really good for you, full of B vitamins and essential amino acids, amongst other nutrients.
-Eggs have developed an unfair reputation for being full of ‘bad’ cholesterol, but it isn’t naturally-occurring cholesterol in food that’s the bad guy in terms of heart disease so much as saturated fat, and eggs are very low in that.
 I wouldn’t buy battery eggs myself for ethical reasons, but free-range are much more nutritious anyway, organic free-range even better.